IBM-Bluemix-Docs/va/va_index.md

 -   Provides an evaluation report based on security standards, such as ISO 27002, [Center of Internet Security ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.cisecurity.org/), and security practices specific to {{site.data.keyword.containerlong_notm}}
 -   Detects file-based malware
 -   Provides recommendations to secure configuration files for a subset of application types
--   Provides instructions on how to fix a reported vulnerability or configuration issue in its reports
+-   Provides instructions on how to fix a reported [vulnerabile package](#packages) or [configuration issue](#app_configurations) in its reports

-**Vulnerable Packages**
+In the Registry dashboard, the **SECURITY REPORT** column displays the status of your repositories.

+Vulnerability Advisor checks for known vulnerabilities in configuration settings for the following types of applications:
+-   MySQL
+-   NGINX
+-   Apache

+The report identifies good cloud security practices for your images.
+You can access a full list of the security and configuration issues that are checked by Vulnerability Advisor.

+The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image.
+To find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report ](#va_reviewing).

+## Types of vulnerabilities
+{: #types}

+### Vulnerable Packages
+{: #packages}

 Vulnerability Advisor checks for vulnerable packages in images that are based on supported operating systems and provides a link to any relevant security notices about the vulnerability.